Security-Onion-Solutions/securityonion-docs/salt.rst

 Remote Execution
 ----------------

-Want to execute a command on all your sensors at once?
+Similarly, you can use salt's ``cmd.run`` to execute a command on all your nodes at once.
+For example, to check disk space on all nodes:

 ::

-    sudo salt '*' cmd.run 'InsertYourCommandHere'
+    sudo salt '*' cmd.run 'df'

 Configuration Layout
 --------------------